Handgun Coach Development

 - Human factors in gun fit and gun manipulation

-- Diagnosing and correcting common errors in gunhandling, shooting, drawing and reloading
+- Diagnosing and correcting common errors in gunhandling and shooting

 - How and When to Demonstrate Skills